-4.03 FLOATING HOLIDAYS
+FLOATING HOLIDAYS

-All employees are allowed floating holiday(s) during a calendar year when the County Commissioners adopt one or more into the holiday schedule.
-Floating holidays may be taken at any time with supervisor approval.
+Full-time and Regular Part-time employees are allowed floating holiday(s) during a calendar year when the County Commissioners adopt one or more into the holiday schedule.
+Floating holidays may be taken with supervisor approval.

 Full-time employees receive one (1) day's pay, based on their regularly scheduled work hours.
 Regular part-time employees receive up to four (4) hours pay, based on their regularly scheduled work hours.
 Floating holidays may only be taken in whole day increments.
-Unused floating holidays will be forfeited at the end of the year and will not be paid to an employee upon termination for any reason.
+Unused floating holidays will be forfeited at the end of the year and will not be paid to an employee during their notice period or upon termination for any reason.